\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: The gas Y-M relation

 As shown in \autoref{fig:A2}, the median data points from \simba\ are comparable to the ones from \gadgetx.
 This is not surprising as the SZ$-y$ signal is proportional to gas density times temperature \citep[][and references therein]{Sunyaev1970}.
 The lower gas fraction in \simba\ seems to be compensated by its high temperature to give such an agreement.
 Note that the large scatters in gas mass fraction and temperature in \simba\ at the low halo mass range are also shown in this $Y_{500} - M_{500}$ relation.
-We also apply a weighted fitting of this $Y_{500} - M_{500}$ relation to $\log d_A^2 Y_{500} = A + B*\log \frac{M_{500}}{6\times 10^{14} \Msun}$ for the two hydro runs, where $d_A$ is the angular diameter distance.
-It is not surprise, as it is consistent with these data points, to see such a good agreement on the fitting parameters between \simba\ and \gadgetx.
-Regarding the slope difference to the Planck result \citep[][]{Planck2014}, we note that the fitting line actually deviates from the median data points at both massive and low halo mass range: the slope from the median data points is more close to or even flatter than self-similar value.
-Adopting the weighted fitting makes the slope dominated by these massive halos and results in a value close to 5/3.
-While at the low mass end, the slope from the data points is much steeper in both \gadgetx\ and \simba.
-If we do an unweighted fitting to these data points, we get a stepper slope which is comparable to the result from Planck.
-Actually, the different slopes for $Y_{500} - M_{500}$ relation at different mass range have been found in several works using different hydrodynamic simulations, for example, \cite{Yang2022}.
-Therefore, it would be better to use the fitting function with halo-mass dependent slopes to overcome this problem.
+We also apply a weighted fitting of this $Y_{500} - M_{500}$ relation to $\log_{10} d_A^2 Y_{500} = A + B*\log_{10} \frac{M_{500}}{6\times 10^{14} \Msun}$ for the two hydro runs, where $d_A$ is the angular diameter distance. \Romeel{Given the similarity of the predictions,} it is not surprising to see such a good agreement in the fitting parameters between \simba\ and \gadgetx.
+Regarding the slope difference to the Planck result \citep[][]{Planck2014}, we note that the fitting line actually deviates from the median data points at both massive and low halo mass range: the slope from the median data points is more close to or even flatter than the self-similar slope of 5/3.
+Adopting the weighted fitting makes the slope dominated by these massive halos, and results in a value close to self-similar.
+Meanwhile at the low mass end, the slope from the data points is much steeper in both \gadgetx\ and \simba.
+If we do an unweighted fitting to these data points, we get a steeper slope which is comparable to the result from Planck.
+The different slopes for $Y_{500} - M_{500}$ relation across various mass ranges have been found in several works using different hydrodynamic simulations \citep[e.g.][]{Yang2022}.
+Therefore, \Romeel{using a fitting function with a single slope is not a good choice for representing the full mass range.}